 A tennis champion with a thunderous serve who broke through for Kazakhstan, winning Wimbledon and ascending to the world's top rank.

-Elena Rybakina's game is a study in controlled power.
-Standing at six feet tall, she possesses one of the most formidable serves in women's tennis, a weapon she deploys with calm, almost detached efficiency.
-Born in Moscow, she switched allegiance to Kazakhstan in 2018, a decision that would alter the sporting landscape of her adopted nation.
-Her breakthrough was spectacular: at just 23, she stormed to the 2022 Wimbledon title, playing with a fearless aggression that overwhelmed her opponents.
-That victory made her Kazakhstan's first-ever major singles champion.
-She backed it up with more Grand Slam glory at the Australian Open, and a triumph at the year-end WTA Finals, cementing her status not as a flash-in-the-pan, but as a pillar of the tour's elite, known for her quiet demeanor and devastating game.
+Elena Rybakina won the 2022 Wimbledon title at age 23, playing with fearless aggression that overwhelmed her opponents.
+Standing six feet tall, she possesses one of the most formidable serves in women's tennis, deployed with calm efficiency.
+Born in Moscow, she switched allegiance to Kazakhstan in 2018, becoming that nation's first-ever major singles champion.
+She backed up her Wimbledon victory with more Grand Slam glory at the Australian Open and a triumph at the year-end WTA Finals.
+Her quiet demeanor and devastating game have made her a pillar of the tour's elite.

 1997–2012